Baháʼí Faith in New Zealand: Development

 As the Baháʼí community has grown in size and complexity it has also run into controversies and survived.
 In the 1980s there was a controversy about the status of women not being electable to the Universal House of Justice.
 In 1989 there was a controversy over the burial of a Māori Baháʼí, Pakaka Tawhai.
 Though the National Assembly had consulted with Tawhai's wife about burial, Pakaka's tribal family, the Ngati Porou, confronted the Baháʼís during the tangihanga, demanding to take his body back to Ruatoria.
 Ultimately they failed.
 Then member of the Universal House of Justice Peter Khan spoke at a conference in New Zealand in 2000, noting that the Universal House of Justice had received letters "written in distasteful language" from New Zealand – he encouraged systematic education of children, application of a moral life, a serious study of the Covenant of Baháʼu'lláh, and study of the writings of Shoghi Effendi.

 Beyond controversies, the Baháʼís in New Zealand have broadened their interests both through individual initiatives and collective action.
-In 1991 an assembly was elected in the Kapiti Coast District.
+In 1991 an assembly was elected in the Kāpiti Coast District.
 In 2000 two Baháʼí pioneers from New Zealand settled in Pitcairn Islands, one of the few nations on earth that had no Baháʼí presence.
 In 2006 Baháʼís helped dedicate the temporary Spiritual Centre at Middlemore Hospital.
-In 2007 Dunedin Baháʼís had been granted access to a community center.
+In 2007 Dunedin Baháʼís had been granted access to a community centre.
 The Universal House of Justice called for a regional conference for the Baháʼís from New Zealand, the Cook Islands, Fiji, Hawaii, Kiribati, New Caledonia and the Loyalty Islands, Samoa, Tonga, Tuvalu, and Vanuatu to be held in Auckland's Manukau City, on the sacred grounds of their marae, in 2008 and it came to pass in February 2009.
 The Baháʼí on Air television show is broadcast weekly on Auckland's Triangle TV which also covers the Cook Islands, American Samoa, and Adelaide, Australia.
 There has also been an independent documentary by a non-Baháʼí New Zealander exploring the religion in 2007.
 In 2011 Baháʼís participated in the community memorial for those who had died in the 2011 Christchurch earthquake.
 It was mentioned in a review of spirituality in business in 2012.
 The community in Tauranga invited the Baháʼís to join their interfaith council.